StevenR152/steven-rutherford.com/blog/2020-05-26-indie-game-dev.md

 ### The framework I use?
 Unity - NO, Unreal - NO, CraftyJS - Yes!
-Why I don't use Unity/Unreal but choose a tiny little JS library aptly named CraftyJS instead?
+Why I don't use Unity/Unreal but choose the JS library CraftyJS instead?

-Pure code, when you have a 6-month break between each game professional development tools are hard to keep familiar with, but as a developer Crafty is perfect, I can't remember its small, and with great docs and with the perfect project hackers language - javascript.
+Pure code, there is not fancy UI.
+When you have a 6-month break between each game the professional development tools are hard to keep familiar with, but as a developer Crafty is perfect, If can't remember its small, and with great docs and with the perfect project hackers language - javascript.

-But hang out, wouldn't that limit your usefulness in the industry if you wanted to join?
+But hang on, wouldn't that limit your usefulness in the industry if you wanted to join?
 Not so much, the underlying concepts are shared across most of the game industry.

 ### Forming the fellowship.
-Entity - Component - System design pattern helps break down the world into the Entities made up of Components and Systems interested in updating the Components.

 Let's build a fellowship of... you guessed it nine members set on a quest to destroy one ring.

 You want to program an object class for each of them, each one can render to the screen move, swordfight, throw axes, shoot arrows, some cast magic, while others with the ability to trip over their own hobbit-sized feet.